caoilte/caoilte.github.io/_posts/2014-09-29-bending-jaxb-to-the-will-of-scala-1-of-2.md

 </person>
 {% endhighlight %}

 ie to leave out the `Option[String]` username field because it was set to `None`.
 However, despite running JDK7u45 (Martin thought JDK7u4 and up should contain a fix for [this bug][jaxb-415]) I still got a nasty [NPE][optional-string-error-jdk7u45].
-And then, even when I upgraded to the latest version of JAXB (2.2.7) the case class would marshal to XML but left in an empty element for username desptite the XMLAdapter specifically returning null.
+And then, even when I upgraded to the latest Reference Implementation version of JAXB (2.2.7) the case class would marshal to XML but left in an empty element for username despite the `XMLAdapter` specifically returning null.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>